michaeljs1990/collins-go-cli/README.md

 using the `go get` method.
 My server can be a little slow sometimes but it works just fine if you wait.

 ```
+# Currently down for maintenance please download the pre built bins or git clone and build yourself
 go get -u cgit.xrt0x.com/xrt0x/collins-go-cli/cmd/collins
 ```